heartcombo/devise/README.md

     devise_for :users, controllers: { sessions: 'users/sessions' }
     ```

-3. Copy the views from `devise/sessions` to `users/sessions`.
-Since the controller was changed, it won't use the default views located in `devise/sessions`.
+3. Recommended but not required: copy (or move) the views from `devise/sessions` to `users/sessions`.
+Rails will continue using the views from `devise/sessions` due to inheritance if you skip this step, but having the views matching the controller(s) keeps things consistent.

 4. Finally, change or extend the desired controller actions.